Crappie - What do I need?

 Find crappies in many waters, including natural and man-made lakes, oxbow lakes, reservoirs and small ponds.
 Crappies like standing water, but also live in moderate to large interior streams, as well as Mississippi and Missouri rivers backwaters and oxbows.

-Many northern Iowa natural lakes have large crappie populations.
-Although not as big of populations in southern Iowa waters, the fish are usually larger.
+Many northern Iowa natural lakes have substantial crappie populations.
+Although populations are smaller than in southern Iowa waters, the fish are usually larger.
 Crappies in natural and man-made lakes are most vulnerable during spring spawning and autumn.
 Consistent catches during the rest of the year are more difficult.
 Man-made lake crappies are abundant and more vulnerable throughout the year.

 Spawning starts when the water temperature is 56 to 64 degrees (sometime in May).
 Finding fish during the pre-spawn/spawn stage will lead to excellent stringers of fish.
 Crappies move into shallow water areas where the water temperature rises rapidly in early spring.
 When the water temperature and length of daylight are right, males move into the shallows near spawning sites and build bowl-shaped nests over gravel, sand or even muck substrates.
 Look carefully for emerging vegetation, such as bulrush or cattail, as spawning often takes place near the base of aquatic plants.
 Both males and females can be caught, but catches are often dominated by males.
 They become very aggressive at spawning time and will often strike a lure to defend their nest.